Vikentiij/Shopping_cart/README.md

 # Shopping_cart

 ### Introduction
-Shopping Cart HTML Page with HTML, CSS and Javascript.
+Shopping Cart webpage for bakery shop "Bake Well", it is built with HTML, CSS and Javascript.

 ### Instruction
 - checkout the repository